 Thoughts on the Table is back with a new guest!
 Food blogger Paola from An Italian in the Midwest shares her thoughts on what’s key in defining authentic Italian food and reveals how she sources suitable ingredients in the Midwest.
 In the second part of the interview, Paola talks about the food of her native … Continue reading “[Thoughts on the Table – 27] Introducing Paola (a.k.a.
 PolaM) from ‘An Italian Cooking in the Midwest’”

 In this episode, Elisa shares her research and discoveries in nutrition.
 Join us to hear which foods are better for our health, why we should try to vary our diet, incorporate raw unprocessed vegetables and whole grains, and limit the intake of sugar and the consumption of meat.
-Elisa Cerruti is the author of Milk … Continue reading “[Thoughts on the Table – 26] Introducing Elisa Cerruti from ‘Milk Honey and Rum’”
+You can follow Elisa on Twitter @milkhoneyandrum, … Continue reading “[Thoughts on the Table – 26] Introducing Elisa Cerruti from ‘Milk Honey and Rum’”

 In this episode, food writer Simona Carini (Briciole) describes how she made use of both her artistic and her scientific side to learn how to make bread, pasta, and cheese.
 As she tells her inspiring story, Simona provides some of the details behind her artisan productions and shares her tips for a satisfying learning experience. … Continue reading “[Thoughts on the Table – 25] Introducing food writer Simona Carini from Briciole”